ManuGeorge96/docker_secured_private_registry/README.md

 -  Sould have <b>Docker</b> installed.
 For Installation [install].
 -  Should have <b>Docker-compose</b> Installed.
 For Installation [install].
--  Server IP as A record for your domain.
+-  Server IP should be added as A record for your domain.

 ## Steps